-Anders Åslund is a resident senior fellow in the Eurasia Center at the Atlantic Council.
+Anders Åslund was a resident senior fellow in the Eurasia Center at the Atlantic Council.
 He also teaches at Georgetown University.
 He is a leading specialist on economic policy in Russia, Ukraine, and East Europe.

 Dr. Åslund has served as an economic adviser to several governments, notably the governments of Russia (1991-94) and Ukraine (1994-97).
 He is chairman of the Advisory Council of the Center for Social and Economic Research, Warsaw, and of the Scientific Council of the Bank of Finland Institute for Economies in Transition.
-He has published widely and is the author of fourteen books, most recently Russia’s Crony Capitalism: The Path from Market Economy to Kleptocracy (YUP, 2019) and with Simeon Djankov, Europe’s Growth Challenge (OUP, 2017) and Ukraine: What Went Wrong and How to Fix It (2015).
+He has published widely and is the author of fifteen books, most recently Russia’s Crony Capitalism: The Path from Market Economy to Kleptocracy (YUP, 2019) and with Simeon Djankov, Europe’s Growth Challenge (OUP, 2017) and Ukraine: What Went Wrong and How to Fix It (2015).
 Other books of his are How Capitalism Was Built (CUP, 2013) and Russia’s Capitalist Revolution (2007).
 He has also edited sixteen books.

 Previously, he worked at the Peterson Institute for International Economics, the Carnegie Endowment for International Peace, the Brookings Institution, and the Kennan Institute for Advanced Russian Studies at the Woodrow Wilson Center.
 He was a professor at the Stockholm School of Economics and the founding director of the Stockholm Institute of East European Economics.
 He served as a Swedish diplomat in Kuwait, Poland, Geneva, and Moscow.
 He earned his PhD from Oxford University.